Dan Donovan (keyboardist)

 Daniel Donovan is an English keyboardist, composer, photographer and remixer.
 He was a founding member of Big Audio Dynamite and of Dreadzone.

 Career

 Following a brief touring stint with the Sisters of Mercy in 1990, he became a founding member of Dreadzone.
-Although he officially left Dreadzone during the development of Zion Youth, he returned in 1996.
+He officially left Dreadzone during the development of Zion Youth, but returned in 1996.

-He took the album cover photograph for Big Audio Dynamite's debut studio album, This Is Big Audio Dynamite (1985), which also meant that he wasn't featured in it.
+He took the album cover photograph for Big Audio Dynamite's debut studio album, This Is Big Audio Dynamite (1985), which meant he wasn't featured in it.
 It was the same with their debut single "The Bottom Line".

 Family

-Donovan was named after his grandfather, Daniel Donovan through his father, also called Terence Daniel Donovan, a photographer and film director.
-Through his father he is related to half sister Daisy Donovan and Rockstar Games co-founder Terry Donovan.
-He was married to the actress and singer Patsy Kensit, from 1988 to 1991.
+Donovan was named after his grandfather Daniel Donovan.
+His similar-named father Terence Daniel Donovan was a photographer and film director.
+Through his father he is related to half-sister Daisy Donovan, a broadcaster and comedian, and Rockstar Games co-founder Terry Donovan.
+He was married to actress and singer Patsy Kensit from 1988 to 1991.